-Blue-throated Hummingbirds build nests under a shelter on tree branches, rock ledges, houses, sheds, bridges, and other artificial supports.
-Nest are at least 6 feet off the ground and may be built on top of older nests and even nests of other species.
+Females build nests on tree branches and rock ledges as well as houses, sheds, bridges, and other artificial supports.
+Nests are at least 6 feet off the ground and may be built on top of older nests and even nests of other species.

-The female builds and attends the nest with no assistance from the male.
-The outside of the nest is about 2 inches wide and 3 to 10 inches high (new nests may be built atop older ones).
-The inside cup measures 1 to 2 inches wide, and 0.6 to 1.3 inches deep.
-Nests consist primarily of spider silk, wrapped and stitched together, and are lined with plant fibers, animal hair, feathers, and even spider egg sacs and cocoons.
-Females add materials such as mosses and bark to the outside for camouflage and secured with more spider silk.
+The female builds the nest.
+The outside of the nest is about 2 inches wide and 3–10 inches high (new nests may be built atop older ones).
+The inside cup measures 1–2 inches wide and 0.6–1.3 inches deep.
+Nests are held together with spider silk, plant fibers, animal hair, feathers, and even spider egg sacs and cocoons on the interior; and mosses, bark, and other plant matter on the exterior.
 Nests in drier areas may contain little or no moss and are not as well camouflaged.
-Unlike other hummingbirds, these birds do not use lichens.
+Unlike other hummingbirds, mountain-gems do not use lichens in their nests.
 Females may reuse materials from old nests when building new ones.

 |Clutch Size:||1-2 eggs|

 |Number of Broods:||1-3 broods|